Guy de Pourtalès

-Guy de Pourtalès (4 August 1881 Berlin – 12 June 1941 Lausanne) was a Swiss author.
+Guy de Pourtalès (Berlin, 4 August 1881 – Lausanne, 12 June 1941) was a Swiss author.

 Early life and education

-He was the son of Herman Alexander de Pourtalès (1847–1904) and his first wife, Marguerite "Daisy" Marcet (1857–1888).
+He was the son of Hermann Alexander de Pourtalès (1847–1904) and his first wife, Marguerite "Daisy" Marcet (1857–1888).
 Guy was born in Berlin, where his father at that time was an officer in the service of the Prussian king Wilhelm I. When he was six years old, the family returned to Switzerland, where they lived first at Malagny near Versoix in the Canton of Geneva and then, after his father's second marriage (with Hélène Barbey) in 1891, at Mies in the Canton de Vaud.
-Guy de Pourtalès went to schools in Geneva and in Vevey and then to the gymnasium in Neuchâtel.
+Pourtalès went to schools in Geneva and in Vevey and then to the gymnasium in Neuchâtel.
 After his matura in 1899, he studied in Germany.
 In Karlsruhe, he began to study Chemistry, which he abandoned soon in favor of musical studies, which he continued from 1902 to 1905 at the University of Bonn.
 In 1905, he moved to Paris, where he studied literature at the Sorbonne.